ShrRa/interpython_hpc/_episodes/11-hpc-intro.md

     - Jobs needing higher-performance storage than personal directories
 - **Shared:** Storage accessible to multiple users, often for research groups.
 Commonly used as a shared working directory and generally backed up regularly.

+> ### Other types of storage
+> Large HPC facilities may have more complex storage organization.
+For example, there may exist *project* and *archive* storages, dedicated to storing large volumes of data that are not accessed often and can tolerate large lags of access time.
+One of the slowest, but also cheapest and most reliable storage types are magnetic tape libraries.
+They are commonly used for storing archival (processed with obsolete versions of pipelines) data releases of astronomical surveys, and this system is likely to be implemented for LSST as well.
+> Some HPC systems also have an archive tier that is really slow—think tape libraries—intended for “stick it in a vault, retrieve once every six months” kind of usage
+{: .callout}

 **?????**
 \cite{https://www.hpc.iastate.edu/guides/nova/storage#:~:text=Home%20directories%20(/home),used%20for%20high%20volume%20access.})
 \cite{https://services.dartmouth.edu/TDClient/1806/Portal/KB/ArticleDet?ID=140938}